zetaalphavector/RAGElo/README.md

 prompt = """You are a helpful assistant for evaluating the relevance of a retrieved document to a user query.
 You should pay extra attention to how **recent** a document is.
 A document older than 5 years is considered outdated.

-The answer should be evaluated according tot its recency, truthfulness, and relevance to the user query.
+The answer should be evaluated according to its recency, truthfulness, and relevance to the user query.

 User query: {q}